GraphicsProgramming/learnd3d11/docs/index.md

     return 0;
 ```

-Now we clean up any resource we created, such as the window itself and the GLFW system.
+Now we clean up the resources we have created, such as the window itself and the `GLFW` system.
 Then simply return to the OS, without any error.

+[glfwDestroyWindow](https://www.glfw.org/docs/3.3/group__window.html#gacdf43e51376051d2c091662e9fe3d7b2) will obviously destroy the window and [glfwTerminate](https://www.glfw.org/docs/3.3/group__init.html#gaaae48c0a18607ea4a4ba951d939f0901) cleans up `GLFW`.

 When you start the program, you should see something like this